sanchitdilipjain/aws-reinvent-2021-updates/docs/custom-lens-war.md

   - Publishing a custom lens for the first time: Publish so that it can be applied to workloads or shared with other AWS accounts or IAM users.
   - Publishing an update to a custom lens: You can modify existing published custom lenses
   - Sharing a custom lens: You can share custom lenses with up to 300 AWS accounts or IAM users.
-  - Deleting a custom lens:
+  - Deleting a custom lens:  You can delete the custom lenses that you have defined.
   - Lens format specification: Lenses are defined using a specific JSON format.
 And it defines the structure for the pillars, questions, best practices, and improvement plan

 **Tutorial**